isomerpages/moe-marisstellahigh/_admission/Direct School Admission (DSA)/FAQs.md

 7.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<u>How does the academic result affect the outcome?</u>

-Answer: As our school only offers Express Stream, the primary school result is used to assess whether the applicant is academically suitable or likely to make it for Express Stream (at least AL score of 22).
+Answer: As our school only offers Posting Group 3 course of study, the primary school result is used to assess whether the applicant is academically suitable or likely to make it for Express Stream (at least AL score of 22).

 8.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<u>What is the AL score cut-off point for this year?
 Must the applicant meet this cut-off for entry via DSA?</u>

 The cut-off point is dependent on the choices of the students applying to MSHS.
-Hence we do not know the cut-off points for the 2022 batch of P6 students.&nbsp; The PSLE score range of 2021 for affiliated students is 4 (D) - 16, and the range for non-affiliated students is 7(M) -12.
+Hence we do not know the cut-off points for the 2023 batch of P6 students.&nbsp; The PSLE score range of 2022 for affiliated students is 8 - 16, and the range for non-affiliated students is 6(M) -14(P).

-DSA applicants only need to meet Express Stream AL score for entry to MSHS via DSA.
+DSA applicants only need to meet Posting Group 3 AL score for entry to MSHS via DSA.

 9.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<u>Is there a DSA class?</u>